wangzizhe/GAN-Specialization-Coursera/README.md

 \- Compare paired image-to-image translation to unpaired image-to-image translation and identify how their key difference necessitates different GAN architectures

 \- Implement CycleGAN, an unpaired image-to-image translation model, to adapt horses to zebras (and vice versa) with two GANs in one

+#### Week 1: GANs for Data Augmentation and Privacy

+Learn different applications of GANs, understand the pros/cons of using them for data augmentation, and see how they can improve downstream AI models!

+**Learning Objectives:**

+- Explore different applications of GANs and examine their specific applications in data augmentation, privacy, and anonymity.
+- Improve your downstream AI models with GAN-generated data.